Download the Hungarian Pedagogy flyer

 In such a classroom, the teacher’s role is that of a motivator and facilitator.
 They provide encouragement and support as students engage with the task at hand.
 They offer guidance when a student is stuck and probes when clarification is needed.
 After the student investigation, the teacher highlights important ideas embedded in concrete problems, and summarizes and generalizes their findings.
 In particular, the teacher’s summary makes sense and is meaningful, because students have had the experience of playing around with these ideas on their own before coming together to formalize them.

 Moreover, the teacher repeatedly asks, “Did anyone get a different answer?” or “Did anyone use a different method?” to elicit multiple solutions strategies.
 This highlights the connections between different problems, concepts, and areas of mathematics and helps develop students’ mathematical creativity.
 Creativity is further fostered through acknowledging “good mistakes.”
 Students who make an error are often commended for the progress they made and how their work contributed to the discussion and to the collective understanding of the class.

-Given the wide-spread adoption of the Common Core State Standards, as well as the recently published Mathematical Education of Teachers II (MET2) report by CBMS and NCTM’s Principles to Actions, our teachers are now expected to provide learning experiences that lead to the acquisition and development of students’ mathematical habits of mind.
-Thus BSME prepares future teachers to address important national needs in mathematics education.
+In such a learning environment, students acquire the mathematical habits of mind that allow them to think like a mathematician.
+Given the widespread adoption of the Common Core State Standards, as well as the recently published Mathematical Education of Teachers II (MET2) report by CBMS and NCTM’s Principles to Actions, our teachers are now expected to provide learning experiences that lead to the acquisition and development of students’ mathematical habits of mind.
+Thus, BSME prepares future teachers to address important national needs in mathematics education.

 - Stockton, J. C. (2010).
 Education of Mathematically Talented Students in Hungary.
 Journal of Mathematics Education at Teachers College, 1(2), 1-6.